-This document serves as the Department of Transportation's annual report to the FGDC covering the period from October 1, 2020 through Fiscal Year 2021 (September 30, 2021).
+This document serves as the Department of Transportation's annual report to the FGDC covering Fiscal Year 2022, October 1, 2021 through September 30, 2022.
 The report was developed through a self-assessment template developed by the FGDC agencies.
 Annual reports span one fiscal year.
 The report includes a rating for each covered agency responsibility of "meets expectations," "made progress toward expectations," or "fails to meet expectations," as required by the GDA.
 A summary and evaluation of all the covered agency reports will be generated by FGDC and provided to the National Geospatial Advisory Committee (NGAC) for review and comment.
 The summary reports, along with the NGAC comments, will also become part of the biennial FGDC GDA report to Congress and will be published online via the FGDC GDA pages [https://fgdc.gov/gda].